 Until the end of the Pacific War and the official surrender of Japan, combat continued on Luzon as U. S. Army soldiers and Filipino guerillias continued to advance against Imperial Japanese Army troops defending the mountainous area of northern Luzon.

-National Capital Region (NCR) capital Manila plus the sixteen surrounding cities and municipalities
+National Capital Region (NCR) national capital of Manila plus sixteen surrounding cities and municipalities.

 Region I (Ilocos Region)

 Ilocos Norte Province located at the northwest tip of Luzon.

 Ilocos Sur Province borders Lingayen Gulf to the west includes Vigan.

 La Union Province borders Lingayen Gulf to the west includes San Fernando, Damortis and Agoo.

 Pangasinan Province borders Lingayen Gulf to the north American landings January 9, 1945.

 Batanes Province includes the Batanes Island Group to the north of Luzon.

 Isabela Province mountainous province in the Cagayan Valley.